adedomin/csc341-project/gym.md

 type        VARCHAR(20) n/a        What is being worked on.

-date        DATE        n/a        When the maintenance is going to
+date        Date        n/a        When the maintenance is going to
                                    take place.
 ----------- ----------- ---------- -----------------------------------